thomasbtf/vanilla-SVM/vanilla-support-vector-machine.md

+# Implementation of a Support Vector Machine without the aid of external libraries

+This repository contains a Juypter notebook in which Support Vector Machines (SVMs) are implemented based on various kernels and methods.
+Moreover, the content of the notebook is shown as markdown text below.
+However, the notebook provides a nice latex formating and is, therefore, recommended to read.

+On the one hand the Sequential Minimal Optimization (SMO) is utilized.
+This heuristic was presented in 1988 by John C. Platt in the paper "A Fast Algorithm for Training Support Vector Machines".
+Furthermore, Stochastic Gradient Descent is also implemented.

+In addition, the behaviour of the hyperplanes of the two approaches is compared when training on various data sets.

+The notebook is composed in German.

 # Low-Level Programmierung von maschinellem Lernen: Implementation einer Support Vector Machine ohne Hilfe von externen Bibliotheken und anschließendes Training mit Hilfe eines künstlichen Datensatzes

 von Thomas Battenfeld